NasywaQonitaRH/ALSD-Jobsheet/README.md

 **Brief explanaton:** There are 5 main step:
 1. User Input for Scores
    - The program prompts the user to enter scores for assignments, quizzes, mid-term exams, and final exams.
-   - The `inputScore` method ensures the entered scores are between 0 and 100.
-If an invalid score is entered, it returns `-1`.
+   - The inputScore method ensures the entered scores are between 0 and 100.
+If an invalid score is entered, it returns -1.
 2. Final Score Calculation
    - If any input is invalid, the program prints an error message and stops.
    - Otherwise, the final score is calculated using weighted averages: